 August Smart Lock

-You're going to need a little bit more effort in to set up this thermostat from the Canadian home automation company because it comes complete with a number of remote sensors that fulfils the product's 'Follow Me' option.
+You're going to need to put a little bit more effort in to set up this thermostat from the Canadian home automation company because it comes complete with a number of remote sensors that fulfils the product's 'Follow Me' option.
 If they detect motion, the thermostat will take a temperature reading from that room and decide if it needs cooling down or warming up, according to your heating history since installation.
-Currently, US only.
+Also available in a "lite" model for $169.

 iDevices Outdoor Switch